EfficientTools/pH7Console/README.md

-# pH7Console: AI-Powered Terminal with Advanced Machine Learning
+# pH7Console: First AI-Powered Terminal, Privacy-First with Advanced Built-In Local Machine Learning

 pH7Console is a privacy-focused, ML-first terminal that brings the power of local AI and sophisticated machine learning to your command line experience.
 Built with Tauri for maximum performance and security.